OctopusDeployLabs/SpaceCloner/docs/UseCase-ParentChildProjects.md

 Please refer to the [Parameter reference page](CloneSpaceParameterReference.md) for more details on the parameters.

 Options:
 - `OverwriteExistingVariables` - set to `false` to keep the differences preserved.
 Any new variable found will be added still.
-- `AddAdditionalVariableValuesOnExistingVariableSets` - set to `True` to add new variables values found for the same variable name.
 - `OverwriteExistingCustomStepTemplates` - Set to `false` as its the same space instance, and this makes no sense to rune.
 - `OverwriteExistingLifecyclesPhases` - Set to `false` as its the same space in the same instance, and this makes no sense to run.
 - `CloneProjectChannelRules` - set to `false` as its the same space in the same instance, and this makes no sense to rune.